ziutus/hmc_vios_aix/README.md

 Why I choose Ruby and not Python or something different?
 Ruby is used in Chef :).
 Some part of code can be used in Chef.

-## Why AIX 5.3 not current one like 7.1 or 7.2?
-Why I'm using in my tests AIX 5.3 and not current AIX like 7.1 or 7.2? because I got this version with my hardware :). if you are using newer versions and you are authorized to provide me data to update my scripts I will do it.
-If you known how to really buy newer version of this software please write to me.
-I was trying to contact sellers but they ignored me :).

-I will use some example data found on Internet (manual pages, example data, posts etc) but I can't promise that it will be working on your setup.

 # Scripts
 ## Collecting data
 ### Script hmc_collect_data.sh